 What I Will Change If I Make This Cake Again

-If I have a chance to make this again, I will adjust the recipe like below:
+If I have a chance to make this again, I will adjust the recipe like the below:

-- Cut down one-third amount of confectioners’ sugar in birthday cake frosting.
+- Cut down one-third to half the amount of confectioners’ sugar in birthday cake frosting.

-- Reduce the clear vanilla extract in half in birthday cake frosting and crumb.
+- Reduce the clear vanilla extract into half in the birthday cake frosting and crumb.

 More Cake Recipes